College of Saint Mary is here to help you achieve your dreams of becoming a nurse!

 Our graduates are highly sought after by some of the biggest and most prominent hospitals in the Midwest.
 Our professors work one-on-one with students to help prepare women to provide excellent care and become confident, compassionate leaders.

 Women who have a desire to help others make excellent nurses, blending knowledge of science and technology with an innate ability to provide compassionate care.
 Inquire now.

-Bachelor of Science in Nursing (BSN) - 3 and 4 year programs
+Bachelor of Science in Nursing (BSN) - 3 year program

 Registered nurses (RNs) provide and coordinate patient care, educate patients and the public about various health conditions, and provide advice and emotional support to patients and their family members.
 Employment of registered nurses is projected to grow 16 percent from 2014 to 2024, much faster than the average for all occupations.
 Growth will occur for a number of reasons, including an increased emphasis on preventive care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby-boom population, as they live longer and more active lives.
 The mean annual income for registered nurses in Nebraska is $67,240 and $73,300 nationwide.